 Speakers: Dr. Morris Tidball Binz, Dr. Mercedes Salado, Prof. W. Goodwin, Lt.
 Col. Geoffrey Cardozo, Ms. Maria Fernanda Araujo, Mr. Roberto Curilovic, Dr. Luis Fondebrider (moderator).

-The impact of disappearances: legal, psychological and cultural implications.
+The impact of the forensic search and identification of the missing: legal and cultural implications.

 Presentation of the Coimbra University Centre for Humanitarian and Human Rights Forensic Research and Training